1st Fife Artillery Volunteers: 56th (Highland) Medium Regiment

 The Essex coastal defences were stood down in 1941 and the units returned to training.
 56th Medium Regiment never saw active service again.
-In January 1943 it was reorganised as a reserve or holding regiment, being joined between 1 and 11 January by 139 and 140 Field Btys from 167th Field Rgt and 95 and 96 Medium Btys from 71st Medium Rgt (both of which were being disbanded), and by 7 and 10 Heavy Btys from 53rd Heavy Rgt.Frederick, pp. 537, 557, 738.
+In January 1943 it was reorganised as a reserve or holding regiment, being joined between 1 and 11 January by 139 and 140 Field Btys from 167th Field Rgt and 95 and 96 Medium Btys from 71st Medium Rgt (both of which were being disbanded), and by 7 and 10 Heavy Btys from 53rd Heavy Rgt.
 It then joined 76th Infantry (Reserve) Division on 25 January 1943.
 The attached field and heavy batteries were transferred to 60th Heavy Rgt on 20 July, but 7 Hvy Bty returned on 22 October.
 95 Medium Bty was disbanded on 10 November 1943.
 The regiment remained with 76th Division until 1 September 1944, when the division was disbanded, when it joined 47th Infantry (Reserve) Division until the end of the war.

-As the war in Europe was ending in early 1945 the regiment underwent further reorganisation: on 15 February 7 Hvy Bty joined a newly-formed 171st Heavy Rgt, and new 95 and 122 Medium Btys were formed on 12 May while the regiment was headquartered at the Colne House Hotel in Cromer, Norfolk.
+As the war in Europe was ending in early 1945 the regiment underwent further reorganisation: on 15 February 7 Hvy Bty joined a newly formed 171st Heavy Rgt, and new 95 and 122 Medium Btys were formed on 12 May while the regiment was headquartered at the Colne House Hotel in Cromer, Norfolk.
 On 25 March 1946 56th (Highland) Medium Regiment with 95, 96, 122, 174 and 221 Medium Batteries began entering suspended animation at RAF Bodney, Norfolk, the process being completed on 17 May.

 65th (Highland) Medium Regiment

 When the regiment mobilised in September 1939, its 6-inch howitzers apparently still had wooden wheels from its horse-drawn days.
 It too joined the BEF, arriving in April 1940 and coming directly under General Headquarters (GHQ).
 It also lost its guns in France and became part of Northern Command in Home Forces after the evacuation from Dunkirk.
 The regiment was authorised to use its parent unit's 'Highland' subtitle on 17 February 1942.

-In May 1944, the regiment joined Second Army preparing for Operation Overlord and went to Normandy as part of 4th Army Group Royal Artillery.Joslen, p.
-463. The regiment landed on 8 June and proceeded to Colleville-sur-Orne, where it initially gave fire support to 1st Special Service Brigade, 6th Airborne and 51st Highland Divisions.
+In May 1944, the regiment joined Second Army preparing for Operation Overlord and went to Normandy as part of 4th Army Group Royal Artillery.
+The regiment landed on 8 June and proceeded to Colleville-sur-Orne, where it initially gave fire support to 1st Special Service Brigade, 6th Airborne and 51st Highland Divisions.

 The regiment (less one battery) was in 4th AGRA on 8 February 1945 supporting XXX Corps for the opening of Operation Veritable to clear the Reichswald.

 The regiment continued to serve in North West Europe until the end of the war.

 65th Medium Regiment was placed in suspended animation on 4 February 1946.